Probabilistic pure state conversion on the majorization lattice: Introduction

 An equivalent form of Nielsen's theorem can be stated by using a sufficiently large set of entanglement monotones \cite{Vidal_EntanglementMonotones_2000}, \textit{i.e.}, functionals of the state $\ket{\psi}$ that cannot increase, on average, under a LOCC transformation.
 By using Eqs. \eqref{eq:majo} and \eqref{equality majorization}, one can easily check that

 form a set of $d$ entanglement monotones which allow us to reexpress Nielsen's theorem as

 where $\ket\psi \overset{\text{LOCC}}\longrightarrow \ket\phi$ means that $\ket\psi$ can be deterministically converted into $\ket\phi$ by using LOCC.
 Protocols achieving such a transformation have been discussed, for example, in Refs. \cite{Jensen_SimpleAlgorithmForLocalConversion_2001, TorunYildiz_DeterministicTransformations_2015}.
-The characterization of entanglement transformations via majorization relations has been generalized to probabilistic LOCC transformations by Vidal in Ref. \cite{Vidal_EntanglementOfPureStatesForASingleCopy_1999}, and an optimal protocol achieving the desired probabilistic transformation has also been found (it will be detailed in Sec. \ref{sec:probabilistic state conversions}).
+The characterization of entanglement transformations via majorization relations has been generalized to probabilistic LOCC transformations by Vidal in Ref. \cite{Vidal_EntanglementOfPureStatesForASingleCopy_1999}, and an optimal protocol achieving the desired probabilistic transformation was also provided (it will be detailed in Sec. \ref{sec:probabilistic state conversions}).
+Optimality refers here to a protocol that reaches the exact state $\ket\phi$ with the highest possible success probability.